-Choosing a school is about so much more than facilities and pass rates.
+Choosing a school is about so much more than facilities and pass rates and choosing the right school is a big, important issue.

 While academic achievements are often seen as the hallmark of a good school, a pupil will not achieve to his or her potential unless they are encouraged, believed in and supported.